AFLplusplus/AFLplusplus/docs/INSTALL.md

 These build options exist:

 * STATIC - compile AFL++ static
-* ASAN_BUILD - compiles with memory sanitizer for debug purposes
+* ASAN_BUILD - compiles AFL++ with memory sanitizer for debug purposes
+* UBSAN_BUILD - compiles AFL++ tools with undefined behaviour sanitizer for debug purposes
 * DEBUG - no optimization, -ggdb3, all warnings and -Werror
-* PROFILING - compile with profiling information (gprof)
+* PROFILING - compile afl-fuzz with profiling information
 * INTROSPECTION - compile afl-fuzz with mutation introspection
 * NO_PYTHON - disable python support
 * NO_SPLICING - disables splicing mutation in afl-fuzz, not recommended for normal fuzzing
 * NO_NYX - disable building nyx mode dependencies
+* NO_CORESIGHT - disable building coresight (arm64 only)
+* NO_UNICORN_ARM64 - disable building unicorn on arm64
 * AFL_NO_X86 - if compiling on non-intel/amd platforms
-* LLVM_CONFIG - if your distro doesn't use the standard name for llvm-config (e.g., Debian)
+* LLVM_CONFIG - if your distro doesn't use the standard name for llvm-config (e.g. Debian)

 e.g.: `make ASAN_BUILD=1`